CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 ![Screenshot of Plan with Grid 6](../images/Plan-with-Grid-6.png)

 - You will be directed to the following screen where you can "enable budget field for updates" and enter the hours you wish to allocate per person per month.
-- You can also enter the labor category here if it is the same for each person.
+- You can also enter the labor category if it is the same for each person.

 ![Screenshot of Plan with Grid 7](../images/Plan-with-Grid-7.png)